 '''

-Comparative modeling by the automodel class
+Comparative modeling by the AutoModel class

 from modeller import

 Load standard Modeller classes

-Load the automodel class

 from modeller.automodel import

+Load the AutoModel class

 Redefine the special_patches routine to include the additional disulfides

 (this routine is empty by default):

-class MyModel(automodel):
+class MyModel(AutoModel):

 def special_patches(self, aln):

-A disulfide between residues 8 and 45:
+A disulfide between residues 8 and 45 in chain A:

-self.patch(residue_type='DISU', residues=(self.residues['8'],
+self.patch(residue_type='DISU', residues=(self.residues['8:A'],

-self.residues['45']))
+self.residues['45:A']))

 request verbose output

 log.verbose()

+env = Environ()

-env = environ() # create a new MODELLER environment to build this model in
+create a new MODELLER environment to build this model in

 directories for input atom files

 env.io.atom_files_directory = ['.', '../atom_files']

+a = MyModel(env,

+alnfile = 'alignment.ali', # alignment filename

+knowns = ^{5fd1'},

+codes of the templates

 '''

 3The restraints include bond, angle and dihedral angle restraints.
 The SG - SG atom pair also becomes an excluded atom pair that is not checked for an atom-atom overlap.
-The χ_i dihedral angle restraints will depend on the conformation of the equivalent disulfides in the template structure, as described in [Sali & Overington, 1994].
+The χ_i dihedral angle restraints will depend on the conformation of the equivalent disulfides in the template structure, as described in [Šali & Overington, 1994].